 Choose a Metal for the Band

 Traditionally, engagement rings (and wedding bands, too) are made from yellow gold, white gold, silver, or platinum—although in recent years rose gold has emerged as a fresh, modern alternative.
 While platinum may look quite similar to silver, platinum is significantly more expensive as it has a greater density (and is also rarer).
-Some metals scratch easier than others, so be sure to consider lifestyle—as well as budget, of course—before deciding how important of a factor metals are the final decision.
+Some metals scratch easier than others, so be sure to consider lifestyle—as well as budget, of course—before deciding.
 You'll also want to think about if you want stones set in the band(s), as well!

 Have a Carat Size in Mind